JuliaFolds/InitialValues.jl/README.md

 As binary operators like `*` in `Base` are heavily overloaded, creating generic definitions such as above could have introduced method ambiguities.
-To protect against such situation, Initials.jl is tested using [Aqua.jl](https://github.com/tkf/Aqua.jl).
+To protect against such situation, InitialValues.jl is tested using [Aqua.jl](https://github.com/tkf/Aqua.jl).